MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 The above advice notwithstanding, there are many forms of shorthand that see common and pervasive use in quantum computing.
 We suggest using existing and common shorthand where it exists, especially for operations that are intrinsic to the operation of a target machine.
 For example, we choose the name `X` instead of `ApplyX`, and `Rz` instead of `RotateAboutZ`.
-When using such shorthand, operation names should be all uppercase (e.g.: `MAJ`).
+When using such shorthand, operation names should be all uppercase (for example, `MAJ`).

 Some care is required when applying this convention in the case of commonly used acronyms and initialisms such as "QFT" for "quantum Fourier transform."
 We suggest following general .NET conventions for the use of acronyms and initialisms in full names, which prescribe that:

-- two-letter acronyms and initialisms are named in upper case (e.g.: `BE` for "big-endian"),
+- two-letter acronyms and initialisms are named in upper case (for example, `BE` for "big-endian"),
-- all longer acronyms and initialisms are named in `CamelCase` (e.g.: `Qft` for "quantum Fourier transform")
+- all longer acronyms and initialisms are named in `CamelCase` (for example, `Qft` for "quantum Fourier transform")

 Thus, an operation implementing the QFT could either be called `QFT` as shorthand, or written out as `ApplyQft`.